naiyerasif/site/data/page/privacy.md

 ## Media queries and fonts

-This site uses CSS [Media Queries](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries#media_features) to adjust your experience based on your color scheme and motion preferences.
-This customization occurs locally within your browser.
+This site uses CSS [Media Queries](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries#media_features) to adjust your experience based on color scheme and motion preferences of your browser or operating system.
+This customization happens locally within your browser.

-The fonts used on this site are self-hosted, to keep your IP address private, and avoid sharing it with third-party font providers.
+The fonts used on this site are self-hosted, to prevent sharing your IP address with third-party font providers.

 ## Cloudflare

-Cloudflare helps host and serve this site.
+Cloudflare hosts and serves this site.
 When you visit, Cloudflare's [privacy policy](https://www.cloudflare.com/privacypolicy/) applies.

 ## Audits